Sharon-B/Recipe-Box/README.md

 [Gitpod IDE](https://www.gitpod.io/) - Development environment where the site was built.

-[GitHub Pages](https://pages.github.com/) - Where the live site is deployed/hosted.
+[Heroku](https://signup.heroku.com/) - Where the live site is deployed.

 [Gimp 2.1](https://www.gimp.org/) - Used for editing, scaling images and creating a favicon.